SKfraz04/e-Aurum/docs/smartcontract.md

 ## Redemption & Minting Mechanism

-- **Token Minting:** New EAU tokens are minted only when there is a verified increase in physical gold reserves.
+- **Token Minting:** New eAU tokens are minted only when there is a verified increase in physical gold reserves.
 This process is automated via smart contracts to ensure that token supply directly corresponds with asset backing.

-- **Token Redemption:** Users can redeem EAU tokens for physical gold.
+- **Token Redemption:** Users can redeem eAU tokens for physical gold.
 Upon successful verification and approval, the corresponding tokens are burned, ensuring that the token supply remains aligned with the actual gold reserves.

 - **Automated Adjustments:** Smart contracts dynamically adjust the total supply through minting and burning mechanisms based on real-time assessments of physical gold holdings, ensuring price stability and asset integrity.